dustinmoris/DustedCodes/src/DustedCodes/Content/Hire.md

 ## Open Source Development

-If your business heavily relies on one of [my open source projects](https://github.com/dustinmoris) or you simply want to support the cause of open source software then you can also hire me to work on one of my projects.
+If your business heavily relies on one of [my open source projects](https://github.com/dustinmoris) or you simply want to support the cause of open source software then you can also hire me to work on one of my projects, expedite a feature or help with an integration.

 For further information or to discuss any of my propositions please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/dustinmoris/) or message me via the concat form below.